Nexuist/faceprints/README.md

 # Faceprints

-Faceprints is a Swift CLI tool built off the work in [seeV](https://github.com/nexuist/seev) that assists with facial recognition and labeling tasks.
+Faceprints is a Swift CLI tool that recognizes faces in photos.
 It integrates seamlessly with other shell tools and scripts to provide a simple way to automate tasks that require facial recognition.
+It is built off the work in [seeV](https://github.com/nexuist/seev).

 > A `Faceprint` is like a fingerprint for a face.
 It's a unique embedding that can be used to compare faces and determine if they are the same person.